alfarom256/MinifilterResearch/Write-up.md

 ## 0.0 - Intro
 ### 0.1 Abstract
 This research project served to help me learn more about file system minifilter drivers and how a malicious actor may leverage a vulnerable driver to patch callbacks for minifilters.
-In my research, I'd discovered previous research by Aviad Shamriz which helped me immensely in my endeavor.
+In my research, I discovered previous research by Aviad Shamriz which helped me immensely in my endeavor.

 https://aviadshamriz.medium.com/part-1-fs-minifilter-hooking-7e743b042a9d